Dates: March 10-20, 2023 (10 nights on the vessel; not including travel days)

 Premium Double Cabin $5500 per person; $500 per person deposit to reserve booking.

-$4400 – Single Supplement if you are traveling solo and desire a room to yourself.
-If you are traveling solo and desire a roommate, we will endeavor to find a roommate for you but if there is not a roommate available the single supplement charge still applies. $4400
+If you are traveling solo and desire a roommate, we will endeavor to find a roommate for you but if there is not a roommate available you will need to pay the single Rate.

 Flight – not included and varies by carrier and cabin class.
 Doug and Heidi will share their flight information once it has been purchased (Q2 2022).